-We have been part of the Government's Priority Schools Building Programme through which our original '1956' school buildings has been replaced to provide state of the art accommodation for science, art, technology and computing, and new public areas of the school such as hall, library and dining room.
-This £18 million building programme is on track for due for completion in October 2021.
+We have been part of the Government's Priority Schools Building Programme through which our original '1956' school buildings have been replaced to provide state of the art accommodation for science, art, technology and computing, and new public areas of the school such as hall, library and dining room.
+This £16 million building programme was completed in October 2021.